-Here’s a technique that works for me when I need to re-engage myself; when I need to change my mind, in the moment, on the spot.
-I feel these kinds of things are good to remind myself of at the start of a new year.
+Here’s a technique that works for me when I need to re-engage myself; when I need to change my attitude, in the moment, on the spot

 A doorknob has a shape, a texture, a temperature, a quality of movement, a sound as it operates.
 It has a feel in your hand.
 It has a feel in your mind.

-When you handle a doorknob, you can use that moment as a small but complete self-engagement practice for yourself.
+When you handle a doorknob, you can use that moment as a small but complete attitude management practice for yourself.
 First, let the doorknob hold your attention.
 Let it hold the participation of all your senses for the moment you touch it.
-Then allow the various sensations you experience to cut through whatever preoccupation you may be stuck in.
+Allow the various sensations you experience to cut through whatever preoccupation you may be stuck in.
 Let your attention shift to your sensations, away from your thoughts.
-Finally, let this shift help you turn your attention from the knob to the whole room and everything in it is as you enter.
-Let this expanding shift in your attention help you rediscover a more expansive state of mind as you turn the knob and enter the room.
+Then let this shift help you turn your attention from the knob to the whole room and everything in it is as you enter.
+Let this expanding shift in your attention help you rediscover a more expansive, unencumbered state of mind as you turn the knob and enter the room.
 The whole process happens in a moment, on the spot.

 These days doorknobs are not as plentiful as they used to be.
 If it’s a crash bar or a metal push plate, the same approach can still work.
 Stop for a moment and connect with the physical sensations of opening the door and entering.
 Every time you do this, it can help you enter with a more panoramic state of mind.